Last updated: August 10, 2026

 Manual approach: ask ChatGPT directly.
 You can open ChatGPT and type prompts like “what’s the best [your category] tool?” or “recommend a [your product type].”
 The problem?
 Answers vary by session, change over time, and checking manually doesn’t scale.
 You’d need to test dozens of prompts, across multiple models, every week.

 Automated approach: use a dedicated tracking tool.
-LLM Pulse tracks how your brand appears across ChatGPT, Perplexity, Gemini, Google AI Mode, and Google AI Overviews — automatically, every week.
+LLM Pulse tracks how your brand appears across ChatGPT, Perplexity, Gemini, Google AI Mode, and Google AI Overviews on the cadence you choose.
 You set up the prompts that matter to your business, and LLM Pulse monitors mentions, sentiment, citations, and share of voice across all models.

 A few features that make this practical:

-• Sentiment analysis.
-Track whether AI models recommend your brand positively, neutrally, or negatively — and how that changes over time.
+- Sentiment analysis.
+Track whether AI models describe your brand positively, neutrally, or negatively.

-• Chrome Extension (Query Detector).
-Captures the real search queries ChatGPT fires behind the scenes as you browse, so you can feed them back into your tracked prompt set.
+- Chrome Extension (Query Detector).
+Captures web-search queries exposed in ChatGPT responses, so you can add useful ones to your tracked prompt set.

-Think of it as the Google Search Console for AI search — it shows you where you stand and what to fix.
+Think of it as your AI search visibility command center: it shows you where you stand and what to fix.

 Common mistakes that hurt ChatGPT rankings (visibility)